Building Voice Agents

 const refundTool = tool<typeof parameters, RealtimeContextData>({ name: 'Refund Expert', description: 'Evaluate a refund', parameters, execute: async ({ request }, details) => { // The history might not be available const history: RealtimeItem[] = details?.context?.history ?? []; // making your call to process the refund request },});Approval before tool execution

-Section titled “Approval before tool execution”If you define your tool with needsApproval: true the agent will emit a tool_approval_requested event before executing the tool.
+Section titled “Approval before tool execution”If you define your tool with needsApproval: true the agent emits a tool_approval_requested event before executing the tool.

 By listening to this event you can show a UI to the user to approve or reject the tool call.